yanivnahoum/spring-boot-examples/README.md

 * feature-management: using Azure App Configuration to manage feature flags
 * spring-libs: creating and consuming Spring libraries
 * spring-properties: defining and using Spring Boot properties
+* context-propagation: propagating thread-local context to async executions in Spring MVC